icerpc/icerpc-csharp/tools/slicec-cs/README.md

 # The Slice compiler for C#

-This directory contains the source code for the Slice compiler for C#, for build instruction see [building][building]
+This directory contains the source code for the Slice compiler for C#, for build instruction see [building][building].

 The Slice compiler for C#, `slicec-cs`, allows you to compile Slice definitions (in `.slice` files) into C# code (in `.cs` files).